googleapis/java-spanner-jdbc/samples/spring-data-jdbc/README.md

 This sample shows:

 1. How to use Spring Data JDBC with Cloud Spanner PostgreSQL.
-2. How to develop a portable application that runs on both Google Cloud Spanner and PostgreSQL with the same code base.
+2. How to develop a portable application that runs on both Google Cloud Spanner PostgreSQL and open-source PostgreSQL with the same code base.
 3. How to use bit-reversed sequences to automatically generate primary key values for entities.

 __NOTE__: This application does __not require PGAdapter__.
 Instead, it connects to Cloud Spanner